Justus Henry Nelson: Later years

 He retired to Portland, Oregon, living near his son Luther.
-While there he continued printing for two local churches as well as a monthly periodical for the Anti Liquor league, all gratis.
+While there he continued printing for two local churches as well as a monthly periodical for the Anti Liquor League, all gratis.
 He died in Portland of viral pneumonia at age 86 on February 6, 1937.

 Mention in Rascal

 In 1917, which would have been the year of his father James Hervey Nelson's 100th birthday, Justus and two of his brothers wrote extended biographies about their parents and their pioneer farm life in Wisconsin.
-These biographies may have served as a literary inspiration to his nephew Sterling North.
+These biographies may have served as literary inspiration to his nephew Sterling North.

 Justus is mentioned in the award-winning children's book Rascal that was written by Sterling North in 1963 about the author's memories of 1918.

 "His [Rascal's] virtual invisibility was due to the fact that he was lying on a large Jaguar-skin rug which Uncle Justus had sent us from Para, Brazil.
-The mounted head had realistic glass eye which Rascal often fondled and sometimes tried to dislodge.
+The mounted head had realistic glass eyes which Rascal often fondled and sometimes tried to dislodge.
 The little raccoon blended perfectly in the handsomely marked pelt of the once-ferocious jungle cat."

 "When Rascal began to rise from that skin, like the disembodied spirit of the Amazonian jaguar, it startled Theo nearly out of her wits."

-Also mentioned in the book was Justus' niece, poet and editor Jessica Nelson North.
+Also mentioned in the book was Justus' niece, poet, and editor Jessica Nelson North.